 QA can find bugs in the app that can be reported back to the development in no time and this process can speed up the overall delivery process, with a little automation.
 In fact consumer facing services/apps like Amazon do multiple releases in a very short span of time (in interval of one to few days) using continuous deliveryprocesses and containers are going to make that even more faster.
 The idea of having a 1:1 mapping between the app being developed and the container also speeds up the delivery process with a lot more clarity, since now the deployment of app is nothing but simply provisioning a container.

-At this stage of the app lifecycle the testing containers are provisioned and the lifecycle is visually represented as in Fig 3.
+At this stage of the app lifecycle the testing containers are provisioned and the lifecycle is visually represented.

 What are the benefits of using containers during testing?